Home> Find a Lawyer> Florida Lawyers >Sarah Wallerstein Koren

 Attorney Biography

-Licensed for 19 years, Sarah Wallerstein Koren is a Administrative Law and Education Law lawyer in Orlando Florida who attended Shepard Broad Law Center - Nova Southeastern University
+Licensed for 20 years, Sarah Wallerstein Koren is a lawyer in Kissimmee Florida who attended Shepard Broad Law Center - Nova Southeastern University

 Résumé - Sarah Wallerstein Koren